 Peterson electric chippers and grinders can be controlled with either soft starts of VFD (variable frequency drives).
 Soft starts are the most economical however they are limited to one speed and can result in high short term peak current loads.
 If electric energy is paid including a load factor for peak energy demand, the monthly bill may be very high because of the peak loads.

 Peterson electric machines with a 100HP electric motor running a hydraulic system is controlled with a soft start(er).

-An undesirable, odd sized material that pass thru the grates with minimal size reduction.
+An undesirable, odd sized material that pass through the grates with minimal size reduction.
 Peterson machines are less likely to have spearing occurrences due to the up-turn rotor and three-stage grinding process.

 The Standard 6-Pass bit is a carbide overlay bit with 6 passes of carbide protection on the forging.
 All four cutting edges along with two passes on either side of the forging make up the 6 passes of carbide protection on this grinder bit.

 Throughput is the amount of material that passes through a machine during a given amount of time.
 It is often measured in cubic yards per hour or a similar format.
 Peterson calculates throughput values using the amount of material input to the machine.

 Tier IV (Tier 4), is an engine emissions standard.
 There are several tiers of emissions standards that large diesel engines must adhere to by certain dates.